naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - Gobbels described the radio as "The spiritual weapon of the totalitarian state"

-- In 1933, Goebbels organised a book burning to destroy any books with anti-Nazi (un-German) ideas, Jewish editors were fired and ani anti-Nazi newspapers were closed down.
+- In 1933, Goebbels organized a book burning to destroy any books with anti-Nazi (un-German) ideas, Jewish editors were fired and ani anti-Nazi newspapers were closed down.

-- Goebbels knoew how effective film and cinema were, newsreels were used to boast about Germanys' greatness and the achievements of Hitler.
+- Goebbels knew how effective film and cinema were, newsreels were used to boast about Germanys' greatness and the achievements of Hitler.

-- In 1936 children were forced to join Nazi youth organisations.
+- In 1936 children were forced to join Nazi youth organizations.